pldg/beam/README.md

 npm install --save beam-css-grid
 ```

-And [import css](https://github.com/pldg/learn-webpack/tree/master/load-css) in your project using your favorite javascript bundler.
+And [import css](https://github.com/pldg/learn-webpack/tree/master/load-css) in your project using a javascript bundler.

 ## Quick Start